 Probe to Gene Mapping

-The GSE66099 and GSE147902 microarray dataset Affymetrix probes were matched to gene symbols using Affymetrix Human Genome U133 Plus 2.0 (hgu133plus2.db) and Human Gene 2.1 ST Array (XXXXXXX.db), respectively.
+The GSE66099 and GSE147902 microarray dataset Affymetrix probes were matched to gene symbols using Affymetrix Human Genome U133 Plus 2.0 (hgu133plus2.db) and Human Gene 2.1 ST Array (hugene21sttranscriptcluster.db), respectively.
 Genes with multiple probes were matched to the same gene and the expressions were averaged.(6)

 Variable Selection Methods and Classification Models

-Candidate markers were selected using stability selection, a bootstrapping method of 100 simulations using logistic regression as a classifier, using 0.6 as the threshold.
+Candidate markers were selected using stability selection [Meinshausen, Nicolai, and Peter Bühlmann.
+"Stability selection."
+Journal of the Royal Statistical Society: Series B (Statistical Methodology) 72.4 (2010): 417-473.], a bootstrapping method of 100 simulations using logistic regression as a classifier, using 0.6 as the threshold.
 The top-ranked genes that contributed to the acute hypoxemic respiratory failure signature were selected in each dataset.
 Genes common to both of the top 1,500 ranked gene lists were selected for pathway analysis.

 Pathway analysis